Glendale Pedestrian Accident Attorney

 Breach

-- Stop at a red light or stop sign to allow pedestrians to cross.
+- Running a red light or stop sign when pedestrians are crossing

-- Watch for pedestrians at a crosswalk or a well-known crossing.
+- Failing to watch for pedestrians at a crosswalk or well-known crossing

-- Stop for a school bus that was letting off children.
+- Not stopping for a school bus letting off children

-- Check for pedestrians before backing out of a parking space.
+- Failing to check for pedestrians before backing out of a parking space

-- Yield the right of way to pedestrians walking in a parking lot.
+- Not yielding to pedestrians walking in a parking lot

-Courts also look at whether the driver became distracted by using a phone, GPS, or another object.
-Evidence such as camera footage or witness statements can help demonstrate whether the driver met or failed this duty of care.
+Courts also consider whether the driver was distracted by a phone, GPS, or another object.
+Camera footage and witness statements can help establish whether the driver met or failed their duty of care.

 Causation